fwg/morphene/README.md

 into the second stack of this new context.

-* If the input is a single character or number, its bit pattern is spread on the stack.
+* If the input is a single character or number, its bit pattern is spread on the stack in `1`s and `0`s.
-* If the input is a string, its characters are spread on the stack
+* If the input is a string, its characters are spread on the stack.
 * If the input is a more complex type, its elements are spread on the stack.